 Check with your relevant state or territory government department before transporting plants from one area to another or from one state to another.

 For more information about quarantine arrangements when travelling within Australia can be found at Travellers' Guide to Interstate Quarantine .

 Exotic weeds are those that arrive in Australia from overseas and establish in the country.
 These weeds are of particular concern because of the damaging impacts they have on the country's primary industries, trade, the economy and the environment.
 In order to protect Australia from the impact of exotic weeds we need to know what to look out for and what to do when a suspect exotic weed is found.

 Imported plants, bulbs and seed including those ordered over the Internet or through mail order must be cleared before coming into the country and some may be banned or require permits.
-Check with the Australian Quarantine and Inspection Service and the Department of Sustainability, Environment, Water, Population and Communities before ordering plant material.
+Check with the Department of Agriculture before ordering plant material.

 Some of the worst weeds found in our native bushlands have escaped from gardens.
 Of the almost 3,000 introduced plant species now known to be established in the Australian environment, two thirds are escaped garden plants.

 When we talk about weeds in this context some of you might be surprised to find out that we are talking about common garden plants, like Agapanthus or Arum Lilies.
 Here are some suggestions that can assist you to check your garden for weeds:

 - Make your garden a 'weed free zone'.
 Check you don't have any of the plants included in the weed list that may be a problem in your area.